-- By the way: The Husqvarna snowblowers sold at a dealer are the exact same snow blower as sold at the retail stores like The Home Depot and Acme Tools.
+- By the way: The Husqvarna snowblowers sold at a dealer are the exact same snow blower as sold at the retail stores like Lowes and Acme Tools.

 - My Husqvarna snow blower won’t throw snow.
 I have read a few reviews where the Husqvarna snow blower won’t throw snow or it plugs constantly.
-Three reasons I can see.
+Two reasons I can see.
 1. A new owner may not be aware that snow blowers will not throw all types of snow well.
 Slush or snow that is more water than snow won’t go through your snow blower well.
-That’s the type of snow where you stomp your foot in the snow an it just splatters.
+That’s the type of snow where you stomp your foot in the snow and it just splatters.
 You see this snow at the end of your driveway or/and the day after when the temperatures are above freezing.
-2. It won’t throw snow at all.
-Over the last ten years I have seen this only once or twice but it’s still listed on the reviews.
-When brand new this is usually an assembly error at the factory.
-If the new owner has used the machine it’s usually due to something the snow blower picked up in the snow and that object is plugged in the snow blower.
-3. The new owner hit something and sheared one of the front auger shear pins.
+2. The new owner hit something and sheared one of the front auger shear pins.
 If your snow blower is not blowing snow, it pushes snow in front of the snow blower, or the front end wants to ride up instead of cut into the snow drift the most likely cause is one or both front shear pins are broke.
-Frozen newspapers, a can of soda, chunks of solid ice, landscape bricks, your kids toys are examples of stuff that will shear those pins.
+Frozen newspapers, a can of soda, chunks of solid ice, landscape bricks, your kids’ toys are examples of stuff that will shear those pins.
 It’s not a fun task when you forget to pick up your garden hose and you find it with the snow blower.
 The Husqvarna snow blowers are designed to break those pins so you don’t wreck much more expensive components.

 - The snow blowers are shipped in a crate.
 When you buy from Amazon, Acme Tools and Northern Tool the snow blower is shipped to you in a crate.
 You will have to attach the discharge chute, the handle and adjust the skid shoes.
 Read the directions before you take the unit out of the crate and the process will go quickly and smoothly.
 Over the last 3 year we have had very, very few problems but if the shipping broke, bent or lost a part call the phone number in the assembly instructions and Husqvarna will quickly get the new part to you.